DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 and it's all zeroes from here for the remaining a's.

 IT'S A SHARK!!
-GOOD LORD IT'S A HUGE BLOOD-THIRSTY SHARK!! :shark:
+GOOD LORD IT'S A HUGE BLOOD-THIRSTY SHARK!!

 Let's not get there, it certainly doesn't look pretty.